 I do eat beef and chicken on occasion, but it's not always easy for my body to process meat.
 I also think it's important to give the system a break from time to time.
 It can require some serious effort to break down animal proteins in the body, and every-body needs a vacation!
+So that's why I made this edamame tossed zoodles recipe with honey walnut vinaigrette.

 Edamame Tossed Zoodles with Honey Walnut Vinaigrette